If you purchase through a link on this post we may receive compensation

 The Best Types of Water Softener Systems Based on Popularity

 - Who are you buying the water softener from?
 Buying a system from a local dealer is certainly a wise choice.
 They typically know the water source in the area much better than anyone else, so they’ll be able to help you choose the best system based on your specific needs and requirements.
 They will also discuss your options with you in person before making a purchase, and this will help you decide on the right choice.
-Plus, if you need additional assistance after you buy the water softener system, your local dealer will be able to help you, often in person.
+Plus, if you need additional assistance, your local dealer will be able to help you, often in person.

 - Does the unit contain proprietary components?
-Some brands only use proprietary components in their water softeners.
+Some brands only use proprietary components.
 You’d rather avoid this because it could get expensive to replace parts that you might have a difficult time finding in your local hardware store.
 Plus, if the unit is ever discontinued or the company goes out of business it will be nearly impossible to get replacement parts.

 Crucial System Features to Consider

-We will now look at key features and critical components of water softeners that include:
+We will now look at key features and critical components of the best water softeners that include:

 Salt Water Softeners